xXNicolaXx/Incogn1to/README.md

 # Incogn1to
-An end-to-end protected with RSA keys and AES256 with a simple python interface
+An end-to-end chat protected with RSA keys and AES256 with a simple python interface

 # Usage
 Run incogn1to.py and then choose whether to wait for an incoming connection or connect to a friend.